 Quantification of lower leg arterial calcification (LLAC)

-Based on the specific aim of providing a software tool for the quantification of lower leg arterial calcifications captured by HR-pQCT imaging, a dedicated semi-automated computer algorithm implemented in IPL (Image Processing Language) has been previously developed [11].
-Prior to software-based evaluations, images were visually inspected to confirm an image quality better than motion grade 4 [26] and to determine the presence or absence of LLAC.
-After inspection, 9 patients were excluded because image quality was lower than expected and 341 participants remained in our LLAC analysis which has been described in detail previously [12].
+Based on the specific aim of providing a software tool for the quantification of lower leg arterial calcifications captured by HR-pQCT imaging, a dedicated semi-automated computer algorithm implemented in IPL (Image Processing Language) has been previously developed [13].
+Prior to software-based evaluations, images were visually inspected to confirm an image quality better than motion grade 4 [28] and to determine the presence or absence of LLAC.
+After inspection, 9 patients were excluded because image quality was lower than expected and 341 participants remained in our LLAC analysis which has been described in detail previously [14].
 Lower leg arterial calcifications were defined as linear or tubular hyperdensity zones of circular, semi-circular, or crescent-like shape.
 We required that such calcifications corresponded to the anatomical territory of the anterior tibial artery (ATA), the posterior tibial artery (PTA), interosseous branches or smaller intramuscular or subcutaneous arterioles (defined as “others”) (Figure 1).
 Cutaneous calcifications (typically spot-like) or other non-vascular (e.g. post-traumatic) soft tissue calcifications that did not meet these criteria were not included.
-The algorithm was only applied to scans in which vascular calcifications were identified [27].
+The algorithm was only applied to scans in which vascular calcifications were identified [29].
+As we did for bone, each 110 slices were analysed for the presence or absence of LLAC representing a volume of 9mm in axial length.
 In the absence of vascular calcification, LLAC was recorded as zero mg HA.
 Prevalence was defined as a LLAC score >1 to rule out false positives.
 Typical post processing time per LLAC assessment ranged between 10 and 20 min, depending on the need for manual adjustments.

 Statistical analysis